 But if this was anyone else, I would feel very much shocked at the amount of stuff.
-You guys didn’t have to go through the amount of clutter Mr. Hippo (hubby) and I had to go through this Christmas.
-It was stress inducing that we actually had a fight about it.
+You guys didn’t have to go through the amount of clutter My Husband and I had to go through this Christmas.
+It was stress-inducing that we actually had a fight about it.
 What to take back with us, what should be saved vs dumped etc. He had sentimental feelings towards old college papers and…well, I’m the type of person that dumps the past any chance I get.

 A common trait that I noticed about our entire family (mine AND his) is our inability to throw away things.
 My parents, Hippo’s parents, all of us – we all hoard doodads since decluttering is not part of our natural vocabulary.
 One of our chores for the 8 day Christmas vacation (including a free room at Casa Mom & Dad, bless them) was to declutter the garage for Mom in exchange for their creature comforts.